Contact structures, deformations and taut foliations: Deformations of taut foliations on Seifert manifolds

-for any $\epsilon > 0$ that is sufficiently small. \end{proof} We shall also need a slightly more precise version of Theorem \ref{normal_form}. \begin{lem} Let $\xi$ be a universally tight contact structure on a Seifert manifold $M$ and let $F_0$ be a regular fiber that is Legendrian and satisfies $tb(F_0) = t(\xi) < 0$.
-Then $\xi$ can be brought into normal form by an isotopy that fixes neighbourhoods of the exceptional fibers. \end{lem} We now come to the main result of this section. \begin{thm} Let $\xi$ be a universally tight contact structure with negative twisting number $-n$ on a Seifert manifold and assume that the base orbifold has genus $g > 0$.
+for any $\epsilon > 0$ that is sufficiently small. \end{proof} We now come to the main result of this section. \begin{thm} Let $\xi$ be a universally tight contact structure with negative twisting number $t(\xi)=-n$ on a Seifert manifold and assume that the base orbifold has genus $g > 0$.
 Then $\xi$ is a deformation of a taut foliation.
 Moreover, if $n > 1$ or $2 - 2g \leq -b $ in the case that $n = 1$, then this foliation can be taken to be horizontal and the deformation linear. \end{thm} \begin{proof} By Proposition \ref{cover_form} there is a fiberwise branched covering $M \stackrel{p} \longrightarrow M'$ and a horizontal contact structure $\xi'$ so that $\xi$ is isotopic to $p^*\xi'$ and $t(\xi') = - 1$.
 For convenience we assume that both $\xi$ and $\xi'$ are in normal form and that $p^*\xi' = \xi$.
 We let $(g,nb,\frac{n\beta_1}{\alpha_1},,...,\frac{n\beta_r}{\alpha_r})$ denote the unnormalised Seifert invariants of $M'$.
 By Theorem \ref{hor_cond} we have that $-b - r \leq 2g - 2$.
-If $n > 1$ then according to (\cite{Mas}, Proposition 8.2), we also have
+If $n > 1$ then according to Theorem \ref{normal_form_2}, we also have